Little Toys: English translations

-Devoid of context, the original title of the film (Chinese: 小玩意; Pinyin: Xiǎo wányì) translates to English as "little things."
+The Chinese title Xiao Wanyi (小玩意) can be translated literally as "little playthings" or "small toys."
 The leading English title – Playthings – is a more ontologically inductive conceptualization of the word "play".
 This is reflective of the developmental role such devices serve in childhood upbringing and the formation of national identity.
 In contemporary analyses of the film, the toys themselves facilitate "a nostalgic sense of Chinese community" in addition to serving as the backdrop for the antagonistic relationship between "'old society' and Western forces."

-The title “Playthings” also carries a metaphor symbolizing fragility, such as that of the workers who make them and the children who play it.
+The title Playthings also carries a metaphor symbolizing fragility, such as that of the workers who make them and the children who play it.
 Toys, as part of the economy, connect to the worker’s livelihoods; they are both tools for play and for work.
+The toy functions as a recurring motif throughout the film, symbolizing vulnerability, labor, childhood, economic relationships, and the Chinese nation itself.

 An English-subtitled copy of the film uploaded by the Chinese Film Classics Project is available for public viewing on YouTube.